 The construction of the Extraordinary girl includes a tight curve with binding sewn on it to create the envelope-style neckline for both the back and front.
 Once you put the binding on, its a bit tricky to get everything laying flat–especially if you’re using a thicker French terry for the binding like I was.
 Here it is before pressing:

-But the CHI totally pressed and steamed it flat.
+But the CHI clothing iron totally pressed and steamed it flat.
 I was impressed to say the least.

-Since the whole front and back curves were so flat it made overlapping the shoulders and adding the sleeves a breeze.
+Did you see that?
+Seriously impressed.
+After pressing the front and back curves, they were so flat it made overlapping the shoulders and adding the sleeves a breeze.

 CHI Electronic Retractable Clothing Iron